To contact PT AirWatchers, Click here

 Clean and healthy air is the starting point for a healthy environment and a vibrant, healthy community.

-Their 100-year history of polluting creates an enormous toxic legacy on and around the site that will need to be cleaned up — either by them or by us.
-We feel that PTPC should bear the full cost and burden.
+The mill’s 100-year history of polluting creates an enormous toxic legacy that will need to be cleaned up.
+As it is now, taxpayers stand to foot the bill.
+We aim to make sure that PTPC cleans up and is contractually bound to bear the full cost and burden.

-- The onsite ash dump/landfill — what’s in it, what happens when it reaches capacity in a dozen or two years?
+- The onsite ash dump/landfill — getting it actively overseen, raising awareness and questions about what’s in it, what happens when it reaches capacity in a dozen or two years?

-- CO2 emissions — false accounting allows them to claim reductions in CO2 emissions without any actual reduction in numbers!
+- CO2 emissions — a national false accounting scheme that had allowed them to claim as much as 90% reductions in CO2 emissions without any actual reduction in numbers!

-- Toxic Tresspass — over 500,000 pounds of noxious chemicals are spewed over the town every year, requiring teachers to air out their classrooms in the morning before children come in, and the hospital to close vents when trade winds come their way;
+- Toxic Tresspass — PTPC spews close to 4 million! pounds of noxious chemicals over the town every year, requiring teachers to air out their classrooms in the morning before children come in, and the hospital to close vents when trade winds come their way;

-- ASB — fumes pour off on-site 35-acre process waste treatment “pond.”
-What’s in the sludge that they dredge from the pond?
+- ASB — fumes pouring from a 35-acre treatment pond were completely ignored by the regulators (WA Dept of Ecology).
+We’ve gotten Ecology to start addressing them, and meanwhile, we ask, What’s in the sludge that PTPC dredges from the pond?
 Heavy metals?
 PBTs (persistent bioaccumulative toxins)?
 Dioxins and furans?
 Where is it dumped — onsite? sent to a poorly accounted for “somewhere else”? spread on fields as “beneficial reuse”?

-- Water — will the City start requiring PTPC to pay for their water usage when the mill’s sweetheart deal with the City is renegotiated over the next couple of years?
-A deal that was made for services done in the early 1900’s; repeatedly re-extended even though re-paid in full early last century; which allows them to use more water than all other users combined — for free — while the City claims that giving a break to a handful of poor customers will break the system!
+- Water — will the City start requiring PTPC to pay for their water usage when the mill’s sweetheart deal with the City is renegotiated in 2019?
+A deal that was made for services done in the late 1920’s, repeatedly re-extended even though re-paid in full shortly thereafter, and allows them to use more water than all other users combined — for free — while the City claims that giving a break to a handful of poor customers will break the system!

 - Port Townsend Bay — more heavy metals and noxious chemicals are dumped annually, directly into Port Townsend Bay!